bigbluebutton/bigbluebutton/SECURITY.md

 ## Reporting a Vulnerability

-If you believe you have found a security vunerability in BigBlueButton please let us know directly by
+If you believe you have found a security vulnerability in BigBlueButton please let us know directly by
 - using GitHub's "Report a vulnerability" functionality on https://github.com/bigbluebutton/bigbluebutton/security/advisories
 - or e-mailing security@bigbluebutton.org with as much detail as possible.